 - Remaining jointly or solely liable with any co-sponsors that have signed a sponsorship undertaking.

-What settlement assistance is required from a Sponsoring Constituency Group?
+What settlement assistance is required from Sponsors?

 At the outset of the sponsorship process, ahas an obligation to provide a settlement plan that outlines the settlement assistance it will offer to the sponsored newcomer(s).
 We have a detailed template that can work from to put together a workable, thorough settlement plan for the newcomer family in their particular community.